MythBusters (2004 season): Sinking Titanic

 It was noted during the episode that the story of Charles Joughin, the Titanics chief baker, contradicted the myth.
-He testified in a 1912 enquiry that he held onto the stern railing of the ship as it went down.
+He testified in a 1912 enquiry that he held on to the stern railing of the ship as it went down.
 As the ship went under, he stepped off; his hair did not get wet, much less himself get sucked under with the ship.
 However, the story does hold some credence, as many ships emit a large amount of air, as they sink.
-This massive amount of air, rising to the surface, creates a situation, whereby there is loss of buoyancy, in the air bubbles and anyone caught in this will sink, hence the belief that the ship is 'pulling' a floating person down with it.
+This massive amount of air, rising to the surface, creates a situation, whereby there is loss of buoyancy in the air bubbles, and anyone caught in this will sink, hence the belief that the ship is "pulling" a floating person down with it.

-Later, while preparing for the Ping Pong Salvage myth, the Sinking Titanic myth was re-tested and re-busted as Adam pointed out.
+Later, while the MythBusters were preparing for the Ping Pong Salvage myth, the Sinking Titanic myth was re-tested and re-busted as Adam pointed out.